Child Safety Policy

 Introduction approved by Youth Ministries Committee October 30, 2016

-Note: To request a volunteer screening, please email the Office Manager, who will send a link to a form to complete; or, you may download the form below and mail it to the office.
+Note: To request a volunteer screening, please email the Office Manager, who will send a link to a form to complete.